Strongly isomorphic symbolic extensions for expansive topological flows: Expansive flows have strongly isomorphic symbolic extensions

-\begin{df} The flow $(X, \Phi)$ is said to be \textbf{expansive} if for any $\epsilon>0$, there exists $\delta>0$ such that if $d(\Phi_t(x), \Phi_{s(t)}y)<\delta$ for all $t\in \R$, for a pair of points $x,y\in X$ and a continuous map $s:\R \to \R$ with $s(0)=0$, then then there exists $t\in \R$ with $|t|< \epsilon$ such that $y=\Phi_t(x)$. \end{df} The notion of expansiveness of topological flows was introduced by Bowen and Walters \cite{bowen1972expansive}.
+\begin{df} The flow $(X, \Phi)$ is said to be \textbf{expansive} if for any $\epsilon>0$, there exists $\delta>0$ such that if $\dist(\Phi_t(x), \Phi_{s(t)}y)<\delta$ for all $t\in \R$, for a pair of points $x,y\in X$ and a continuous map\footnote{By \cite[Theorem 3]{bowen1972expansive}, one can require in the definition of expansiveness for the function $s$ to be non-decreasing.} $s:\R \to \R$ with $s(0)=0$, then there exists $t\in \R$ with $|t|< \epsilon$ such that $y=\Phi_t(x)$. \end{df} The notion of expansiveness of topological flows was introduced by Bowen and Walters \cite{bowen1972expansive}.
 We remark that the definition of expansiveness is clearly independent of the metric.
 By \cite[Theorem 5]{bowen1972expansive}, the entropy of an expansive flow is finite and for every $t\geq 0$ the number of periodic orbits of period in $[0,t]$ is finite.
 By \cite[Lemma 1]{bowen1972expansive}, an expansive flow has only a finite number of fixed points and each of them is an isolated point\footnote{Note that an expansive $\mathbb{Z}$-system has also only a finite number of fixed points.
 However, these points need not be isolated as witnessed by the (expansive) full shift on two letters. }.
 This reduces the study of expansive flows to those without fixed points.
 Another important property of expansiveness which Bowen and Walters proved is that expansiveness is a conjugacy invariant for flows \cite[Corollary 4]{bowen1972expansive}.
 One may therefore argue that the definition of expansiveness by Bowen and Walters is the correct one (see also the discussion of other attempts in \cite[Page 180-181]{bowen1972expansive}).

 Keynes and Sears \cite{keynes1981real} extended the above mentioned result of Ma\~n\'e, showing that expansive flows must be finite-dimensional.
 It can be shown that Anosov flows are expansive (\cite{anosov1967geodesic}).
 The geodesic flow on a compact smooth manifold of negative curvature is an Anosov flow and thus expansive; also, Axiom A flows are expansive on their nonwandering sets \cite{bowen1972periodic}.